We spoke to Ryan whilst he was completing the final stages of his training. He chose to enrol on our UK-based Integrated Flight Deck Programme.

-The weather conditions in the UK are very changeable and the airspace very congested – in this interview Ryan explains how he feels this has impacted his training to become a pilot.
-Now having passed his CPL test, he has started looking at life after training and the sort of pilot he feels he will become when his pilot training is complete.
+The weather conditions in the UK are very changeable and the airspace very congested – in this interview Ryan explains how he feels this affected his training.

 When did you decide you wanted to be a pilot?